dashaub/PBDP/hw5/Shaub_David_HW5.md

 	...
 3 more
 ```

 After permissions are restored, we see that Flume has not written new data although the Apache log has grown significantly to 4877.
-After waiting another few minutes, we see the 100 log events in the Flume file channel are not in the sink, but new events appearing in the Apache log do not make it to the sink:
+After waiting another few minutes, we see the 100 log events in the Flume file channel are now in the sink, but new events appearing in the Apache log while the sink was down do not make it to the sink:
 ```
 $ wc -l /home/vagrant/PBDP/hw5/hw5_p3_sink/*
    41 /home/vagrant/PBDP/hw5/hw5_p3_sink/1519879307523-1